belzecue/vpainter2/README.md

 Things to note:
 The button only appears when a valid mesh is selected (type MeshInstance3D).
 Plugin does not work with built-in meshes, only with imported from outside.
+However the built-in meshes can be exported and reimported back as a resource, for painting.
+Basically any mesh needs to go through Godot's mesh importer for the plugin to work.

 ## Hotkeys
 `Ctrl` - switches subtract mode.
 Useful for easy paint/erase switching.